PHPCSStandards/PHP_CodeSniffer/.github/pull_request_template.md

 PRs which are failing their CI checks will likely be ignored by the maintainers.

-PRs using atomic, descriptive commits are hugely appreciated as it will make reviewing your changes easier for the maintainers.
+Small PRs using atomic, descriptive commits are hugely appreciated as it will make reviewing your changes easier for the maintainers.
 ============================================================================================
 -->